ant-design/ant-design-mini/src/Popup/index.en.md

 ### How to solve the abnormal display of picker-view inside Popup?

-By default, Popup is `display:none` Hidden, and picker-view cannot be placed in `display:none` in the components.
+Popup is passed by default. `display:none` Hidden, and picker-view cannot be placed in `display:none` in the components.
 There are two solutions:

 1. Add attribute on picker-view `a:if="{{popupVisible}}"`, the picker-view is displayed when the Popup is displayed.
 2. Set on Popup `destroyOnClose="{{true}}"`to unload content when the Popup is not visible.